-Results for counties with small populations (fewer than 5,000 people) or for rare medical events should be interpreted with caution since they are prone to larger than average variation over time.
+Results for counties with small populations (fewer than 5,000 people) should be interpreted with caution since they are prone to larger than average variation over time.
 Counties with small populations in the state of Colorado include: Baca, Cheyenne, Costilla, Custer, Dolores, Gilpin, Hinsdale, Jackson, Kiowa, Lincoln, Mineral, Ouray, Phillips, San Juan, Sedgwick, Saguache, and Washington.